ocsf/ocsf-docs/FAQs/How to Model Alerts in OCSF.md

-# How to Model Alerts with OCSF
+# How to Model Alerts with OCSF - DRAFT

 In OCSF, an alertable signal is an event with the `is_alert` attribute set to `true`.
 This is a newer attribute, starting with OCSF version 1.4.
 The intent of `is_alert = true` is to signal that the event may require immediate attention by its consumer, usually a SIEM system or the product’s management console where an analyst can be notified, tickets created or the events prioritized.